-The ARHCA supports long-term, stable investment in our transportation infrastructure at the best possible value to the taxpayer.
-The ARHCA also believes that a strong transportation system is essential to Canada’s future, providing a cost-effective method of moving goods and services to local and world markets, and giving Canadians a safe and efficient travel.
+The ARHCA believes that a healthy transportation system is essential to Canada’s future, for the movement of goods and services to local and world markets, and safe and efficient travel.
 Long-term, stable investment in our transportation infrastructure is vital to our members and valuable to all Canadians.

 The annual general meeting of the ARHCA is held in either November or December following the end of the fiscal year, although other general meetings may be called at the discretion of the Board of Directors or in response to requests from the members.